questdb/documentation/reference/sql/create-table.md

 ## CREATE TABLE LIKE

 The `LIKE` keyword clones the table schema of an existing table without copying the data.
-Table settings and parameters such as designated timestamp, symbol column indexes, and index capacity will be cloned, too.
+Table settings and parameters such as designated timestamp and symbol column indexes will be cloned, too.

 ```questdb-sql title="Create table like"
 CREATE TABLE new_table (LIKE my_table);